Investing in assets like stocks, bonds, real estate, can be a worthwhile strategy to earn passive income, allowing your money to work for you!

 (NOTE: There are some taxable implications for REITs.)

-In all, they are a straightforward way to get involved with real estate without having to eat the upfront cost of buying property.
+REITs are a straightforward way to get involved with real estate without having to eat the upfront cost of buying property.
 To get started, go to your online broker and purchase a REIT like you would a typical investment.

-One to consider is the Vanguard REIT ETF (VNQ).
+One REIT to consider is the Vanguard REIT ETF (VNQ).
 This is Vanguard’s ETF fund that tracks a REIT index from MSCI Inc., a noted investment research group.

-If you don’t know how to do that, that’s okay!
-Check out my article on mutual funds to find out exactly how you can open one.
+- Check out my article on mutual funds to find out exactly how you can open one.

-You can also learn more about how to invest in real estate with my in-depth guide.
+- Learn how to invest in real estate with my in-depth guide.

-Buy risky income-producing assets
+Buy risky, income-producing assets

 The following assets are riskier investments that might require more active management on your part.
 The earning potential for these investments is high.
 If you put the time and effort into these assets, you might find yourself with a nice sum of money to show for it.